-State ESG 2021 will be awarded to VOA.
-A competitive bid for a new RRH provider will be conducted for 2022 funds in 2023.
+State ESG 2022 will be awarded to VOA.
 Accomplishments for these activities are reported by the State via Sage in the HCD CAPER.

 4. If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.